skzhangPKU/GTA/README.md

 - tables == 3.6.1
 - h5py == 2.10.0

+# Citation
+If you find this repository useful in your research, please cite the following paper:

+@article{zhang2021graph,
+  title={A Graph-Based Temporal Attention Framework for Multi-Sensor Traffic Flow Forecasting}, author={Zhang, Shaokun and Guo, Yao and Zhao, Peize and Zheng, Chuanpan and Chen, Xiangqun}, journal={IEEE Transactions on Intelligent Transportation Systems}, year={2021}, publisher={IEEE}
+}

 # Contact
 For questions, please feel free to reach out via email at skzhang@pku.edu.cn.